<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 6 Ways to Help Your High Schooler Take Ownership of the College Search

-1. Before and during their junior year of high school, have short conversations with your student that allow your student the opportunity to think about and identify their own priorities for life after high school.
+1. Before and during their junior year of high school, have short conversations with your student that allow your student the opportunity to think about and identify their priorities for life after high school.
 There’s no need to schedule a long family meeting for these conversations; instead, try to work them into everyday life.

-2. If your child decides that college is a priority, start helping them explore what is important to them. (i.e. distance from home, style of instruction, social life, etc.).
+2. If your child decides that college is a priority, start helping them explore what is important to them (i.e. distance from home, style of instruction, social life, etc.).

 5. Urge your student to maintain a file of information about the colleges that interest them most.
 The file might include a spreadsheet on which they track data and impressions for each college that relate to their priorities.

 6. Encourage your student to wrestle with questions such as “What will a college get if it admits you?” and “How might you convince admission officers that you will be a good fit for their schools?”
-Such conversations will help the student find greater focus when it is time to apply for admission
+Such conversations will help the student find greater focus when it is time to apply for admission.

-Content produced in collaboration with Peter Van Buskirk.
+This article was produced in collaboration with Peter Van Buskirk.

 Read more

-2 min read
+7 min read

 Read more

-2 min read
+7 min read

 Read more